miklosaubert/nanook/README.md

 Nanook
 ======

-This is a CLI tool for interacting with the KORG nanoKONTROL Studio MIDI controller.
+This is a command line tool for managing scenes on the KORG nanoKONTROL Studio MIDI controller.

 Features
 --------